Alipsa/munin/README.md

 </div>
 ```
 Note that, in order to be able to schedule a parameterized report, you must provide default parameters in the R code
 e.g. by using `exists()`.
-Lets say the parameter is the name of the dataset to use i.e.
+Let's say the parameter is the name of the dataset to use i.e.
 ```html
 <div class="form-group">
 <select name="dataSet">